binwiederhier/ntfy/docs/publish.md

 * [`view`](#open-websiteapp): Opens a website or app when the action button is tapped
 * [`broadcast`](#send-android-broadcast): Sends an [Android broadcast](https://developer.android.com/guide/components/broadcasts) intent
-  when the action button is tapped
+  when the action button is tapped (only supported on Android)
 * [`http`](#send-http-request): Sends HTTP POST/GET/PUT request when the action button is tapped

 Here's an example of what that a notification with actions can look like: